-6.1 The Canadian representative presented to the meeting a proposal for the Certificate of Harvest Origin (Appendix 5), and explained that Canada had tried to address the concerns of all Contracting Parties in formulating its proposals.
-A system for a mark of equivalence has been outlined to facilitate compliance by NAFO members.
-Two groups of countries could avail themselves of the right to use the mark of equivalence: NAFO members, and countries that a) do not fish in the Regulatory Area for species listed in Annex A of the proposal and b) require a NAFO certificate to accompany relevant imports into their own markets.
-The mark of equivalence could be just

-- a NAFO logo stamp. - 6.2 The USSR representative raised the question on a necessity for a non-member to have a certificate of origin and for a member to have a mark of equivalence on the landing invoice.
-The USSR would like to have more explanations and consideration for this issue. - The Japanese representative reiterated that the measure should be simple, technically feasible, discriminatory, and not unilateral one.
-The Japanese delegation presented their proposal (Appendix 6) explained that this is a very simple system for the justification avoiding the legal οf purpose international regulations and technical difficulty in implementation.
-Practicality of the proposed system by Canada and the EEC and credibility of information collected by this system would be in question. the point of cost-benefit into consideration, Contracting Parties should first make every effort to collect information by using its own domestic regulations, and then review the results for improving the method. - 6.4 The EEC representative presented their proposal (Appendix 7) and outlined the following principal points: the proposal is based upon the provisions of the UN Convention of the Law of the Sea, the 1990 NAFO Resolution and the terms of reference for the Standing Committee (STACFAC); it is called not a "certificate of harvest origin" but a "statistical landing declaration" and the footnotes do not mention imports to avoid any allusion to a possible trade measure against a nation; the declaration is left to the skipper of the vessel since he is in fact the only one to know where the fish was caught; the declaration should accompany the fish to its final landing destination; the declaration is limited only to fish caught inside the Regulatory Area because NAFO is only interested in such catches and this is a limit of really NAFO's concern and responsibility; the declaration should be limited to a few product forms, in order to present a reliable paper; the importation of fish which does not have a declaration would not be prevented but administrative follow-up action would be taken; the declaration applies only to non-Contracting Parties fishing in the Regulatory Area.
+- 6.1 The Canadian representative presented to the meeting a proposal for the Certificate of Harvest Origin (Annex 5), and explained that Canada had tried to address the concerns of all Contracting Parties in formulating its proposals.
+A system for a mark of equivalence has been outlined to facilitate compliance by Contracting Parties.
+Two groups of countries could avail themselves of the right to use the mark of equivalence: Contracting Parties, and countries that (a) do not fish in the Regulatory Area for species listed in Attachment A of the proposal and (b) require a NAFO certificate to accompany relevant imports into their own markets.
+The mark of equivalence could be just a NAFO logo stamp. - 6.2 The USSR representative raised the question on a necessity for a non-Contracting Party to have a certificate of origin and for a Contracting Party to have a mark of equivalence on the landing invoice.
+The USSR would like to have more explanations and consideration for this issue. - 6.3 The Japanese representative reiterated that the measure should be simple, technically feasible, non-discriminatory, and not a unilateral one.
+The Japanese delegation presented their proposal (Annex 6) and explained that this is a very simple system for the purpose of avoiding the legal justification of international regulations and technical difficulty in implementation.
+Practicality of the proposed system by Canada and the EEC and credibility of information collected by this system would be in question.
+Taking the point of cost-benefit into consideration, Contracting Parties should first make every effort to collect information by using its own domestic regulations, and then review the results for improving the method. - 6.4 The EEC representative presented their proposal (Annex 7) and outlined the following principal points: the proposal is based upon the provisions of the UN Convention of the Law of the Sea, the 1990 NAFO Resolution and the terms of reference for the Standing Committee (STACFAC); it is called not a "certificate of harvest origin" but a "statistical landing declaration" and the footnotes do not mention imports to avoid any allusion to a possible trade measure against a nation; the declaration is left to the skipper of the vessel since he is in fact the only one to know where the fish was caught; the declaration should accompany the fish to its final landing destination; the declaration is limited only to fish caught inside the Regulatory Area because NAFO is only interested in such catches and this is a limit of really NAFO's concern and responsibility; the declaration should be limited to a few product forms, in order to present a reliable paper; the importation of fish which does not have a declaration applies only to non-Contracting Parties fishing in the Regulatory Area.